Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 # Menus
 Menus are new because I haven't done much with them yet.
 I started experimenting with this in my Reflow Innovation project and got some results but not as dramatic as what was laid out in the XD spec.
 After Peter Flynn's comment about needing a minimum size, I'm not so certain that putting the menus in the title bar is the best idea.

+*[Glenn] We need to figure out if menus will work in the title bar.
+Let's have that discussion soon.*

 The first step in the process is to get everything to draw a black menu bar and menu frame.
 We do this by making sure that the top level menus are owner drawn during WM_NCPAINT.
 We do this during paint to handle cases where the menu changes between paint cycles.

 In the WM_NCPAINT handler we need to iterate over all of the menu items in the menu bar and add owner drawn attributes on anything that isn't already setup for owner draw.
 This would be new things that are added since the last time the window was painted.